MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenantPreAuthSettings.md

 **What is pre auth?**

-SharePoint includes self-issued tokens into some URLs called pre auth URLs or temp auth URLs to provide temporary access to a SharePoint resource, which helps support more rich user experiences.
+SharePoint includes self-issued tokens into URLs called pre auth URLs or temp auth URLs to provide temporary access to a SharePoint resource, which helps support more rich user experiences.
 For example, a common scenario is downloading a file using a pre auth URL that includes the token in the `tempauth` query parameter like so:

 `https://<tenant>.sharepoint.com/sites/samplesite/_layouts/15/download.aspx?UniqueId=<id>&tempauth=v1.ey...`